yellskin/P11/README.md

 # Projet 11 : Créez un backend Apex

-In IdEM Connect's projet to create new application with his features, here all development about correction, evolution and improvement.
+In IDEM Connect's projet to create new application with his features, here all development about correction, evolution and improvement.

 Author : VO Frederic